UV-1999/uv-1999.github.io/notes/physics/quantum.md

 Hence the state vector is a linear combination of eigenstates (mutually orthogonal vectors $=$ basis vectors).

-The eigenvalues must be real.
+The eigenvalues of the operators must be real.

-Okay.
-HOW TO FIND THE PROBABILITY?

 Since the eigenvector with the component such that its complex magnitude is largest implies a larger probability, Hence it is seemingly reasonable to just say that probability distribution is equal to that complex magnitude of the coefficient.